 How to Become a Chemical Dependency Counselor

-Most people pursuing a career as a chemical dependency counselor will need, at minimum, a bachelor’s degree in a related field, such as psychology, sociology, clinical social work, or mental health counseling.
-While it may be possible to secure some entry-level positions with an associate degree in addiction counseling, this level of education does not adequately prepare students to attain full counseling licensure.
-Associate degrees may be helpful for those prepping for an undergraduate program.
+Most people pursuing a career as a chemical dependency counselor will need, at minimum, a bachelor’s degree in a related field, such as psychology, sociology, clinical social work, behavioral science, or mental health counseling.
+While it may be possible to secure some entry-level positions with an associate's degree in addiction counseling, this level of education does not adequately prepare students to attain full counseling licensure.
+An associate's degree in behavioral science degrees may be helpful for those prepping for an undergraduate program.

 - Family Counseling